kibs-tech/kibs-tech.github.io/short-term-contractor.md

 </div>

-# Hire a short term contractor
+# Hire a workload relief contractor

-In many cases an experienced contract developer will be comfortably up and running within a day ploughing through your issue log and helping alleviate the workload of your stressed out dev teams.
-If it's all hands on deck they can also help with all aspects of testing.
+In many cases an experienced contract developer will be comfortably up and running within a day and will be ploughing through your issue log and helping alleviate the workload of your stressed out dev teams.
+If it's an all hands on deck situation they can also help out with all aspects of testing.